Nardorex

-Nardorex zorzini is an extinct nektonic predatory aulopiformid fish from Late Cretaceous Italy.
+Nardorex zorzini is an extinct nektonic predatory aulopiform ray-finned fish from Late Cretaceous Italy.

 Description

 Nardorex zorzini is a superficially mackerel-like animal whose overall anatomy places it within the order Aulopiformes.
 However, the details of its osteology make its placement within Aulopiformes problematic.

 Distribution

 Specimens of N. zorzini are found in Campanian to Maastrichtian-aged marine strata of Nardo, Italy.